itfanr/ros2-wiki/OSX-Development-Setup.md

 The first command is necessary to avoid things built against the system libjpeg (etc.) from getting the version in /usr/local/lib.
 The others are updating things built by Homebrew so that they can find the version of libjpeg (etc.) without having them in /usr/local/lib.

+## Maintainer notes
+To build a binary package for distribution, follow the steps described above, then:

+    mv install ros2
+    tar cvfL ros2-package-osx.tar ros2
+    bzip2 ros2-package-osx.tar
+Ship it!